-College Station, centrally located within easy driving distance of Houston, Austin, Dallas and San Antonio, provides an urban campus with a small-town feel.
-Ranked as the best college town by Livability.com in 2012, College Station offers a great college environment and a great place for families, with well-maintained parks, fields, recreation centers, trails and bike paths, as well as numerous entertainment activities, here or in the region.
+College Station, centrally located within easy driving distance of Houston, Austin, Waco, Dallas/FW, and San Antonio, provides an urban campus with a small-town feel.
+Its affordable cost of living, economic opportunity, and spirited country-vibe help it rank on multiple sites as a great town in which to live.
+College Station offers a lively college environment and a great place for families, with well-maintained parks, recreation centers, trails and bike paths, as well as numerous entertainment activities here and in the region.

-The total estimates of tuition/fees and cost of living is just over $24,000 a year for those qualifying for resident rates, which covers all GBS students for the reasons noted above.
-When these amounts are combined with the generous scholarships the Bush School offers its students, you’ll see why the Bush School of Government and Public Service at Texas A&M University is a bargain buy from a top public and international affairs institution—with programs and faculty competitive with the best in the country.
+When comparing these rates to other top-quality programs in the nation, you’ll see why the Bush School of Government and Public Service at Texas A&M University is a best buy from a top public and international affairs institution—with programs and faculty competitive with the finest in the country.